AWS EventBridge¶

 -

-Click 【Deploy Startup Script】, and the system will automatically create a
+Click 【Deploy Startup Script】, the system will automatically create a

 Startup

 After enabling, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
-Click 【Execute】 to run it immediately without waiting for the scheduled time.
-Wait a moment, and you can view the execution task records and corresponding logs.
+Click 【Execute】, which will immediately execute once without waiting for the scheduled time.
+Wait for a moment, then you can view the execution task records and corresponding logs.

 Verification¶

-- In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding tasks have been configured with automatic triggers.
-You can also view the task records and logs to check for any abnormalities.
+- Confirm in 「Management / Automatic Trigger Configuration」 whether the corresponding task has an automatic trigger configuration.
+You can also view the corresponding task records and logs to check for any abnormalities.

-- In Guance, under 「Infrastructure / Custom」, check if there is any asset information.
+- In Guance, under 「Infrastructure / Custom」, check if asset information exists.

-- In Guance, under 「Metrics」, check if there are any corresponding monitoring data.
+- In Guance, under 「Metrics」, check if there are corresponding monitoring data.

 Metrics¶

-After configuring Amazon CloudWatch, the default Metric sets are as follows.
-You can collect more Metrics through configuration.
-Amazon CloudWatch Metrics Details
+After configuring Amazon-CloudWatch, the default metric set is as follows.
+You can collect more metrics through configuration Amazon CloudWatch Metrics Details

 Instance Metrics¶